“Can we get English Premier League tickets?”

 English Premier League tickets don’t come cheap, even for members.

-Buying Tickets Online Might Be the Best Bet
+Buying EPL Tickets Online Might Be the Best Bet

-The easiest (but certainly not the cheapest) way to get your hands on English Premier League tickets is to buy them from an online ticketing agency (like StubHub).
+The easiest (but certainly not the cheapest) way to get your hands on EPL tickets is to buy them from an online ticketing agency like StubHub.
 However, those prices can vary widely, and you can’t really control the premium you pay versus face value.
 Whatever people are selling, you can buy.

 You may find availability and some inexpensive pricing, especially for less exciting match ups.
-You can find tickets for Arsenal or Chelsea versus the lower tier teams for as little as £50.
+You can find tickets for Arsenal or Chelsea versus the lower tier teams for as little as £50 on Stubhub.
 Of course, if you want to watch Arsenal play Chelsea, well, expect to pay as much as £400 or more for a single seat.

 If you are desperate, you can try to buy tickets from touts (English slang for scalpers).
 But be aware: there are plenty of shady characters conducting this business, and you run the risk of paying a load of cash for an invalid ticket.
+There are even websites that have a less than stellar reputation for selling counterfeit EPL tickets.
 It is best to buy directly through the football clubs site (if there happens to be any seats left) or through a larger online ticketing company.

 Be Careful Where You Sit